-Expected Results Indicators Means of Verification/ Sources Activities Budget age group, or other variables 5) AND develop 1-2 additional indicators for each outcome that captures the change of your project.
+Expected Results Indicators Means of Verification/ Sources Activities Budget statement(s) based on your project.
+R1.
+Number of people directly benefiting from the response (by sex, age group, or other variables 5) Document Review/ Participant Lists AND develop 1-2 additional indicators for each outcome that captures the change of your project.
 To be determined by the grantee Output (s) 6 Develop a set of outputs for each outcome.
 Develop 1-2 indicators for each output Determine a means of verification and source for each indicator For each output, list your activities For each output, enter the budget amount